Jacopo00811/WindTurbineImagesCategorization/README.md

 # BSc Thesis Project: Wind Turbine Leading Edge Damage Categorization Using Deep Learning-Aided Image Recognition and Assessment of Its Effect on Aerodynamic Performance

-Welcome to the GitHub repository for the BSc thesis project.
-This project is part of the final thesis submitted for the Bachelor of Science in Engineering at the Technical University of Denmark (DTU).
+Welcome to the GitHub repository for this BSc thesis project.
+This project is part of the final thesis submitted for the Bachelor of Science in Engineering, General Engineering Cyber System, at the Technical University of Denmark (DTU).

 ## Overview